pponec/ubuntu-docker-desktop-xrdp/README.md

 The home directory of the `demo` user inside the Docker container is persistent and is mapped to the `./home` directory on the host machine, ensuring data remains accessible between container restarts.
 Audio support is not available.

-The Docker image has an approximate size of 1GB, including the Firefox web browser.
+The Docker image size is less than 970 MB, including the Firefox web browser.

 ## Software Requirements